How to get more followers on your Facebook business account

 12. Create shareable content

-Shareable content is anything your existing follower base will see and immediately want to share with their friends and family, so could be content that’s:
+Shareable content is anything your existing follower base will see and immediately want to share with their friends and family.

 13. Ask your customers to tag you in their posts